 This recipe is not all-natural, as the flavored Jello includes artificial dyes and colors.
-This recipe is better than store-bought gummies made with high fructose corn syrup, but is not appropriate for families who follow the Feingold diet.
-I am including it as an alternate method - this recipe results in the most intensely flavored gummy worms.
-You will need:
+This recipe is better than store-bought gummies made with high fructose corn syrup, but it is not appropriate for families who follow the Feingold diet.
+I am including it as an alternate method; this recipe results in the most intensely flavored gummy worms.

 Three Gummy Worm Recipes

 There are pros and cons to each gummy worm recipe: